EIB Global Advisory Council

 - Philippe Étienne, ambassadeur de France

-- Sigrid Kaag, former deputy prime minister and minister of Finance for the Netherlands, co-chair of the Board of Directors of UN Foundation
+- Sigrid Kaag, co-chair of the Board of Directors of UN Foundation, and former deputy prime minister and minister of Finance for the Netherlands

-- Ivan Krastev, chairman of the Centre for Liberal Strategies and Albert Hirschman Permanent Fellow at the Institute for Human Sciences, IWM Vienna
+- Ivan Krastev, chairman of the Centre for Liberal Strategies and Albert Hirschman permanent fellow at the Institute for Human Sciences in Vienna

 - Alexia Latortue, distinguished non-resident fellow at the Centre for Global Development and head of Secretariat at the Future of Development Cooperation

-- Arancha González Laya, dean of PSIA at Sciences Po and former Spanish minister of Foreign Affairs
+- Arancha González Laya, dean of the Paris School of International Affairs at Sciences Po and former Spanish minister of Foreign Affairs

 - Mark Leonard, co-founder and director of the European Council on Foreign Relations